mjohny/FunctionalANOVA/README.md

-# FunctionalANOVA-Wildfire
+# FunctionalANOVA
- Studying the effect of wildfire on vegetation
+ Method for comparing groups of time series